 One way for financing a fixer upper is to take out a home equity line of credit (HELOC).
 Of course, you want to be very careful and ensure that you plan to stay in your home a long while before doing so.
 Or, you could find yourself upside down on your mortgages if the real estate market moves against you like it did in 2008.

 But, a HELOC can provide you with cash for your home remodel and tap the equity in your home for home improvement if you have enough equity in your home.
 Typically, a HELOC interest rate is more than the traditional 30 and 15-year mortgages.

 Be sure to read all of the fine print regarding financing a fixer upper with a HELOC.
 Are there prepayment penalties?
 How long can you keep the line of credit open?

 Refinancing Your Home

 Another way to finance a home remodel or a fixer upper is simply to refinance your home.
-Have you been living in your home a while?
+Have you been living in your home for a while?
 Do you have a lot of repairs or upgrades that you’d like to make?

 You may want to consider refinancing then as another option for paying for your remodeling project.
 Of course, refinancing is not for every homeowner.
 You need to have a considerable amount of equity in your home before you refinance.

 You should also pay close attention to the terms of your new refinanced mortgage.
 Are you extending the loan back out to 30 years even though you’ve paid off several years of your current 30-year mortgage?
 Can you find a lower number of years in your new mortgage’s term, lower your interest rate, and have the same monthly payment?
 You may be surprised depending on how expensive your original loan is.